aosabook/500lines/blockcode/README.md

 ```
 HTML Structure of a Block <!-- FIXME This is the caption for the above code block (I think). -ARB -->

-It's important to note that there is no real distinction between blocks placed in the menu and blocks in the script.
+It's important to note that there is no real distinction between blocks in the menu and blocks in the script.
 Dragging treats them slightly differently based on where they are being dragged from, and when we run a script it only looks at the blocks in the script area, but they are fundamentally the same structures, which means we can simply clone the blocks when dragging from the menu into the script.

 The `createBlock(name, value, contents)` function returns a block as a DOM element populated with all internal elements, ready to insert into the document.
-This can be used to create blocks for the menu, or for restoring script blocks saved in files or localStorage.
+This can be used to create blocks for the menu, or for restoring script blocks saved in files or `localStorage`.
 While it is flexible this way, it is built specifically for the Blockcode "language" and makes assumptions about it, so if there is a value it assumes the value represents a numeric argument and creates an input of type "number".
-Since this is a limitation of the Blockcode as used here, this is fine, but if we were to extend the blocks to support other types of arguments, or more than one argument, the code would have to change.
+Since this is a limitation of the Blockcode, this is fine, but if we were to extend the blocks to support other types of arguments, or more than one argument, the code would have to change.

     function createBlock(name, value, contents){
         var item = elem('div', {'class': 'block', draggable: true, 'data-name': name}, [name]);